rdigaum/akamai-dnssec-monitoring/README.md

 **Running using Docker**

-Make sure you have Python installed on your system.
-The script was developed using Python 3, so it is recommended to have version 3.x installed.
-You can check the Python version by typing the following command in the terminal:
+Make sure you have Docker installed on your system.
+You can check the Docker is installed by typing the following command in the terminal:

 > $ docker --version